artbrock/holochain_docs/App-Testing.md

 ## Integrating tests into your holochain application
-The holochain application skeleton can be found at [https://github.com/metacurrency/holoSkel](https://github.com/metacurrency/holoSkel)
+A holochain application directory (with the directory expanded) should look like this:

 directory structure:
-- repo_root
+- my_app
   - [dna](DNA-Reference)
   - [ui](UI-Reference)
   - test